MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagcontactaddressbookdisplaynames-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: cce99321-9b6a-4b1a-b19f-a82ca9ba6a30
-description: "Contains a list of display names for messaging users in the contact address book."
+description: "Contains a list of display names for messaging users in the contact address book.
+These properties are defined by the user and the user's organization."
 ---

 # PidTagContactAddressBookDisplayNames Canonical Property